Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

 * We can assign a **state** to each enum.
 * The first time we ask for any of the enum values, Java constructs all of the enum values.
 * After that, Java just returns the already‐constructed enum values.
+* The enum can have an abstract method.
+This means that each and every enum value is required to implement this method.

 &nbsp;